 Q: Should I buy an ink jet or laser jet printer?

 Honestly, if you have a printer that was made in the past 5 years, you should be fine.
 I have an ink jet printer, which was great when I printed less often and more photography.
-I want a laser jet printer because now that I design a lot at home I am printing more, and using up so much ink.
+If you print large quantities (like say worksheets for an entire class if you’re a teacher), you may want to consider a laser jet printer.

 |Faster/good for bulk||Slower/watch out for wet ink|